TiagooGomess/PLOG_PROJ1_2021/README.md

 ### Game Modes

-Our implementation of Greener currently has PvP, PvCPU and CPUvsCPU, where the bots have 3 levels of difficulty, the easy mode, a hard mode and the dumb mode.
+Our implementation of Greener currently has 3 main modes: PvP (Player vs Player), PvCPU (Player vs Computer) and CPUvsCPU (Computer vs Computer).
+The bots have 3 levels of difficulty: an Easy mode, a Hard mode and a Dumb one.

-If Computer vs Computer, the player can select all different combinations of bots difficulty, (easy Vs easy, Hard vs Hard, Hard vs Dumb, etc...)
+In the Computer vs Computer mode, the player can select all different combinations of bots difficulty: Easy vs Easy, Easy vs Hard, Easy vs Dumb, Hard vs Hard, Hard vs Dumb and Dumb vs Dumb.
-After player type selection, we go to the board Size Menu Where we can choose between 6x6 or 9x9 boards.
-For demonstration proposes, or fast game experiences, we also implemented different sleep times for the bots,the player can choose between 0, 0.1 , 0.5, 1, 2 or 5 seconds of sleep.

 ![Game Modes](images/game_modes.png) ![Difficulty](images/bots_difficulty.png)

 ![Bot Levels](images/bot_levels.png)

+### Board Size Menu

+After the game mode selection, we go to the Board Size Menu, where we can choose between 6x6 or 9x9 boards.

+meter imagem do menu

+### Bot Time Menu

+For demonstration proposes, or fast game experiences, we also implemented different sleep times for the bots.
+The player can choose between 0, 0.1, 0.5, 1, 2 or 5 seconds of sleep.

+meter imagem do menu

 ### Play Again

-After agame ends we show a menu where we invite the player to play again or to exit
+After a game ends, we show a menu where we invite the player to play again or to exit.

 ![Play Again](images/play_again.png)